evanlouie/evanlouie.github.io/_posts/2017-12-08-google-condense-removing-amp.md

 Although I find myself no longer believing in AMP for my personal stuff, it is not to say that the exercise in implementing it on both personal and production projects wasn't a good learning experience.
-When you get into the habbit of carrying about page size and SEO performance, it really begins to change the way you think about both your content and how you design your pages.
+When you get into the habit of carrying about page size and SEO performance, it really begins to change the way you think about both your content and how you design your pages.
 Without flashy JS interactions and such, simple and clean design comes to the forefront of how